cclhk/Invid/README.md

 **Known bugs**

 -	buggy Airplay
--   subtitles disappear after resuming from background (switch video resolution then they reappear)
+-   subtitles disappear after resuming from background on iOS 13 (switch video resolution then they reappear)
+-   cannot switch / turn off subtitles with default subtitles enabled
 -   share sheet extension not appearing as an option when long pressing a URL

 **Not supported**